memgraph/docs/mage/algorithms/traditional-graph-analytics/community-detection-algorithm.md

 [![Finance](https://img.shields.io/badge/Finance-Application-8A477F?style=for-the-badge)](/use-cases/finance.md)

 A natural usage of community detection is in the finance industry.
-Fraudsters often think alike, and act in criminal *rings*, what enables them to be more efficient.
+Fraudsters often think alike, and act in criminal *rings*, which enables them to be more efficient.
 However, such rings can easily be discovered with community detection methods from their interactions and shared traits/resources.